Curucail/trackswitch.js/docs/configuration.md

 - Every track must have at least one audio file in `sources`.
 - Seekable `image`, `perTrackImage`, and `waveform` sections need `seekMarginLeft + seekMarginRight` to stay below `100`.
 - `perTrackImage` is meant for setups where one track is active at a time.
-- Presets are most useful when you have at least two preset choices and clear `presetNames`.
+- Presets are only shown in the UI when you have at least two preset choices.
 - `sheetMusic.measureColumn` only works for clickable measure syncing when matching alignment data is also available.
-- `warpingMatrix` is for alignment players, not standard multitrack players.
+- `warpingMatrix` works for alignment mode only, not default mode.
 - In alignment mode, each track needs its own `alignment.column`.